-- 1. Responsible Clinician: A professional staff member of WMCMH who is primarily responsible, along with the consumer, for the completion of clinical documentation (assessment, person centered plan, reviews, changes and annual paperwork) in a team environment such as ACT and Home Based Services.
+- 1. Responsible Clinician: A professional staff member of WMCMH who is primarily responsible, along with the consumer, for the completion of clinical documentation (assessment, individual plan of service, reviews, changes and annual paperwork) in a team environment such as ACT and Home Based Services.
 There are multiple other team members who may fulfill the other responsibilities of targeted case management. - 2.
-Care Manager (Targeted Case Management, TCM): A professional staff member of West Michigan Community mental health who has the primary responsibility, together with the consumer, for assessment, care planning, advocacy, coordination and monitoring.
+Care Manager (Targeted Case Management, TCM): A professional staff member of West Michigan Community Mental Health who has the primary responsibility, together with the consumer, for assessment, care planning, advocacy, coordination and monitoring.
 The care manager is responsible for consumer's access to needed health and dental services, financial assistance, housing, employment, education, social services, mental health services, habilitation, employment, preferences and other services and natural supports developed through the person-centered planning process.
 Care is provided in a responsive, coordinated, effective and efficient manner focusing on process and outcomes.
 Care Management is provided to consumers who have multiple service needs, have a high level of vulnerability, and/or are unable to independently access and sustain involvement with needed services.
-The care manager is responsible for ensuring the implementation of the person centered plan.
+The care manager is responsible for ensuring the implementation of the individual plan of service.
 The care manager is responsible for what is in the consumer's clinical record for those consumers assigned. - 3.
-Supports Coordinator: A professional staff member of WMCMH who has the primary responsibility, together with the consumer, for planning and/or facilitating person centered planning meetings, developing the person centered plan, linking, coordinating, advocacy and monitoring of specialty services and supports, brokering, assistance with access to entitlements and coordination with Medicaid Health plans or other health care providers.
+Supports Coordinator: A professional staff member of WMCMH who has the primary responsibility, together with the consumer, for planning and/or facilitating person centered planning meetings, developing the individual plan of service, linking, coordinating, advocacy and monitoring of specialty services and supports, brokering, assistance with access to entitlements and coordination with Medicaid Health plans or other health care providers.

-Chapter: Section: Subject:

-2 2 1
+Chapter: 2 Section: 2 Subject: 1

 CHAPTER:

-Board Services and Program Administration
+Board Services and Program A Administrati on

 SECTION:

-Assessment, Care Planning an d Docume ntation
+Assessment, Care Planning ar nd Documei ntation

 SUBJECT:

-Care Planning, Documentation and Coord lination
+Care Planning, Documentation and Coord ination

-Administrative Approval: Date of Governing Board Action:
+Administrative Approval: Date of Go verning Board Act ion:

-Pa

-2/20/96 2 of 21
+2/20/96 Page 2 of 23